OfficeDev/Project-Accelerator/README.md

 ## Converting a Project Request into a Project using Power Automate
 The Accelerator helps teams take their ideas and turn them into projects.
 This is possible because a Power Automate flow is included in the solution.

 To get started, create a new Project Request.
-New requests will be in a _New_ state.
+All requests start of in a _New_ state.

 ![Project request in a new state](images/new-state.png)